Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 And so they're easy to recruit for these marches.

-And the leaders, Cindy Sheehan, classic examples.
+And the leaders, Cindy Sheehan, classic example.

-And she ends up being the exploited foil, and and she got what she wanted out of it, and she's too clueless to understand she's been used.
+And she's too clueless to understand she's been used.

 And she's too clueless to understand she's been dumped overboard now.